wolfgangasdf/gmail-attachment-remover/README.md

 * It works very well here since >5 years, but Google might change something at any time which could break it.
 * If the software or connection is interrupted:
     * In the worst case you have lost the labels of one email, more likely is to have an additional email, but in most cases nothing happens, just start over.
-    * You always have a downloaded backup of the email.
+    * If backup is not disabled: You always have a downloaded backup of the email.
 * Probably, you should always have a backup your Gmail account with, e.g., [gmvault](http://gmvault.org); however, mind that this is not incremental.
 * Of course, I cannot take any responsibility for anything.